 It’s not just about tourism, either.
 Angolans are known for being warm and friendly, especially to those who may be new to the country.
 You shouldn’t have any trouble getting help from the locals when you’re looking for a good hotel, place to eat, or simply trying to find your way around.
 You may come to see the sights, but you’ll likely leave having made a lot of new friends.
 Luanda also has a vibrant, exciting nightlife, which is just further proof that Angolans simply want to have a good time.

+There is going to be a certain amount of culture shock, but you can rely on friendly locals to get you through that.
+It’s a truly beautiful culture and the more you embrace that, the better time you’re going to have.
+You don’t need to worry about being rejected as an outsider.
 Of course, it has to be mentioned that not everyone in Luanda fits the description above.
 The city is known to have a criminal element.
 If you find yourself in the wrong place at the wrong time, you might run across someone specifically looking to take advantage of tourists.
 That’s just all the more reason to stick to the friendlier, safer parts of town, which there are plenty of.
 Don’t let the crime rate fool you: this is a warm, welcoming nation of people eager to share their culture.
 So yes, we can say Angola is a friendly country indeed.